 DSEP Simplified AGTE20249-2 Torquay Farm Dam

 Letters were issued last week to submitters of Application No. AN JW1624119 who followed official application processes.
-These submissions will now be assessed by an independent panel, who were appointed pursuant to section 66 of the Water Act 1989 (Act), to consider submissions made on an Application to which section 65 of the Act applies.
+These submissions were assessed by an independent panel, who were appointed pursuant to section 66 of the Water Act 1989 (Act), to consider submissions made on an Application to which section 65 of the Act applies.

-A Direction Hearing for submitters has been set for later this month.
-After which time, a Panel Hearing will take place.
+A Direction Hearing for submitters was set for later in the month.
+After which time, a Panel Hearing took place from Monday 23 August 2021.

-Southern Rural Water (SRW) wishes to advise of Application No. AN JW1624119 (Application) made under section 67 of the Water Act 1989, which seeks approval to undertake works to alter the dam at the property described as 1075 Horseshoe Bend Road, Torquay.
+Southern Rural Water advised that it received an application (No. AN JW1624119) made under section 67 of the Water Act 1989, which seeks approval to undertake works to alter the dam at the property described as 1075 Horseshoe Bend Road, Torquay.
+The proposed works were to install a spillway to enable the dam to be operated at a safe level.
+Southern Rural Water sought comment from interested parties as part of the application process.

 What is Southern Rural Water’s role?